dovejlee/dovejlee/README.md

-- 👋 Hi, I’m @dovejlee
+- 👋 Hi, I’m @dovejlee working at Hanseo Univ.
+Dept of UAS, Division of Applied Drones.
-- 👀 I’m interested in Data Analysis of Moving Subject based on Python and R.
+- 👀 I’m interested in Data Analysis of Moving Subject based on Python.
 - 🌱 I’m currently teaching Drone Data Analysis.
 - 💞️ I’m looking to collaborate on Drone.
 - 📫 If you have a question, plase contect to dovejlee@gmail.com